dinodeep/MyGrocer/README.md

 ----------------------------------------

 ## Source </>
-The source code for this application was created in `Python3` and compiled into the `mygrocer` executable using `PyInstaller`.
+The source code for this application was created in `Python3`.
 The code consists of various classes for creating, storing, and editing ingredients, recipes, pantries, cookbooks, and more.

 Currently, this project just finished its initial phase; however, there are other plans to enhance this application to make it more usable.
 Some of which include:
 - [ ] porting this application to a web-app via Django or some other framework (opens new features: accounts, database storing, global recipe accesses, and more)